Why catching different species of fish helps you progress

 Different environments

-Each species lives in a specific environment.
-So, to track a great diversity of fishes is to understand the internal logic of each environment and ecosystem.
+Each species lives in one or more specific environments.
+Tracking a wide variety of fish means understanding the internal logic of each environment and ecosystem.
 A stream, a river, a lake, an estuary or even the open sea have different operating logics and particularities of their own.
-To go further, two apparently similar environments can function in distinct ways.
-Multiplying the fishing areas and a fortiori if they are structurally different can only be a source of progress.
+To take this a step further, two seemingly similar environments can function in very different ways.
+Multiplying the number of fishing zones, especially if they are structurally different, can only be a source of progress.

-But, if fishing them requires specific approaches, the acquired skills will be no less transversal.
-Indeed, the knowledge that you will be able to acquire on the placement of a trout in the water veins of a torrent will undoubtedly enable you one day to catch bass in an estuary more quickly than another fisherman.
+But while fishing them requires specific approaches, the skills you acquire will be no less cross-disciplinary.
+Indeed, the knowledge you'll acquire on how to place a trout in the water veins of a torrent will undoubtedly enable you one day to catch sea bass in an estuary faster than any other angler.

 Ce que l'on apprend dans la pêche du sandre s'avère souvent bien utile lorsque l'on découvre le bar.
 La conduite de ligne étant un élément capital !